 Give the content a unique title in the Give your schedule a name field.
 The title is included in the webhook payload under the Title field.

 Delivering to Webhook

-In Where should this data go, choose Webhook.
+In the Where should this data go? section, choose Webhook.
 In the Webhook URL section, enter the URL where Looker should send an HTTPS request for this delivery.
 You can obtain this URL from the web service you're using to handle your webhook.